conduktor/conduktor-docs/src/pages/changelog/Console-1.32.0.md

 In upcoming releases we'll be adding:
 - an ability to edit Partner Zone configurations
-- as well as the option to rename shared topics, to ensure no internal detail is shared with your partners
+- the option to rename shared topics, to ensure no internal details are shared with your partners

 For more information, check out the [Partner Zones documentation](/platform/navigation/partner-zones).